2Mae/Shortcutter/README.md

 # Shortcutter 0.1.0
-*I made this for myself before I had seen Unity's [quicksearch package](https://docs.unity3d.com/Packages/com.unity.quicksearch@1.1/manual/index.html).*
+*I made this for myself before I had seen Unity's [quicksearch package](https://docs.unity3d.com/Packages/com.unity.quicksearch@1.1/manual/index.html).
+Have a look at that instead.*

 **
 Simple searchbar to quickly find and trigger Unity shortcuts without having to assign key bindings, making the editor more accessible and efficient.